ajv-validator/ajv/.github/ISSUE_TEMPLATE/bug-or-error-report.md

 ---
 name: Bug or error report
 about: Please use for issues related to incorrect validation behaviour
-title: ''
+title: ""
-labels: 'bug report'
+labels: "bug report"
-assignees: ''
+assignees: ""
 ---

 <!--